zio/zio-http/docs/getting-started.md

 val app = Handler.text("Hello World!").toHttpApp
 ```

-An application can be made using any of the available operators on `zio.Http`.
+An application can be made using any of the available operators on `HttpApp`.
 In the above program for any Http request, the response is always `"Hello World!"`.

 ### Routing